 Its predominant business in the early days was the maintenance and servicing of these Jensen’s which required skills, knowledge and access to parts and tools.
 As the business grew throughout the 80’s and 90’s it thrived as Jensen owners fully appreciated the stability of the UK’s primary centre of Jensen expertise.

-From Servicing and Maintenance to Restoration
+Maintenance to Restoration

-With a view to ensuring that the relevant skills are kept alive we are focussed on investing in our younger employees and apprentices.
+With a view to ensuring that the relevant skills are kept alive we invest in our younger employees and apprentices.
 From the companies owners and investors to our newest employees, classic car ownership and automotive passion is weaved inextricably through our fabric both as enthusiasts and as an organisation.

-Matthew says “The Interceptor is a truly iconic car and because they were ahead of their time at launch, they’re still relevant as a fast, comfortable GT car in today’s world.”
-He goes on to say “Protecting the customers investment is important and by not only producing the highest standard of restoration, we’re maintaining the original integrity and in turn, value of the cars.”
+Matthew says “The Interceptor is a truly iconic car and because they were ahead of their time at launch, they’re still relevant today as a fast, comfortable, classic GT car.”
+He goes on to say “Protecting our customers investment is important and by producing the highest standards of restoration, we’re maintaining the original integrity and in turn value, of these rare special cars.”